Samarth-HP/docs/docs/tech/system/backend.md

 sidebar_label: Backend
 ---

-{
-Go into details of each service
-Create diagram of their interaction
-Database structure
-}

 ## Introduction

 The backend system consists of mainly the REST APIs written in Python Django framework to power